Ergodic properties of partially hyperbolic diffeomorphisms with topological neutral center: Introduction

-For a partially hyperbolic diffeomorphism $f$, we say that \begin{itemize} \item $f$ is \textit{accessible} if any two points $x,y\in M$ may be connected by a concatenation of $C^1$-paths each of which is fully contained in a stable or an unstable leaf of $f$ -- this concatenation is called an $su$-path ; \item $f$ is \textit{essentially accessible} if any measurable set which is an union of accessibilities classes, must have full of zero volume measure (the accessibility class of a point $x\in M$, $AC(x)$ is the set of all points $y\in M$ which may be reached from $x$ through an $su$-path); \item $f$ is \textit{center-bunched} if $\nu, \hat{\nu}, \gamma$ and $\hat{\gamma}$ can be chosen so that:
+We recall that for a partially hyperbolic diffeomorphism $f:M \to M$, defined on a compact Riemannian manifold $M$, we say that \begin{itemize} \item $f$ is \textit{accessible} if any two points $x,y\in M$ may be connected by a concatenation of $C^1$-paths each of which is fully contained in a stable or an unstable leaf of $f$ -- this concatenation is called an $su$-path; \item $f$ is \textit{essentially accessible} if any measurable set which is an union of accessibilities classes, must have full of zero volume measure (the accessibility class of a point $x\in M$, $AC(x)$ is the set of all points $y\in M$ which may be reached from $x$ through an $su$-path); \item $f$ is \textit{center-bunched} if $\nu, \hat{\nu}, \gamma$ and $\hat{\gamma}$ can be chosen so that: